forty three

 today i feel like a selfish american

-a petulant yankee child who wants to curl into a ball on the floor
+a petulant yankee child who wants to curl into a

 and kick and kick and kick at the wall